 - Dr Valeria Piro is post-doctoral researcher at the University of Milan.
 She mainly studies workers’ political agency under precarious labour conditions.

-Recording of Webinar I:
+Watch the Recording of Webinar I:

 Tim Christiaens (Tilburg University)